programmerstandard/PromptIdeas/TechnologyEnthusiast/codingPrompt1.md

 ### Notes

-* Technology, Input and Validation above is only for samples.
+* Technology, User, Input and Validation above is only for samples.